spectrochempy/spectrochempy/docs/gettingstarted/install/install_colab.rst

 * By connecting the notebook to your Google Drive (this of course requires that your local files are synchronized with Google drive), using the file-explorer pane.

 * By cloning a GitHub repository using `git clone`.
 In particular, this is the easiest way to access the sample data required to reproduce the examples and tutorials fo the spectrochempy documentation.

 The following block shows how to clone this repository (by default in the `\content` folder) and to indicate SpectroChemPy its location:

 .. sourcecode:: ipython3

     ! git clone https://github.com/spectrochempy/spectrochempy_data
     scp.preferences.datadir = "/content/spectrochempy_data/testdata"

-The new folder will appear after clicking the Rresh button of the file-explorer pane.
+The new folder will appear after clicking the Refresh button of the file-explorer pane.
 The example data can then be loaded in as described in the examples and tutorials.
 For instance:

 .. image:: images/colab_2.png